saq/saq.github.io/publications.md

 #### in review

+Sullivan, M.K.\*, Fayolle, A., Bush, E., Ofuso-Bamfo, B. Vleminckx, J., Metz, M.R., & **Queenborough, S.A.** 0000.
+Cascading effects of climate change: new advances in drivers and shifts of tropical reproductive phenology. *Plant Ecology.

 Deng, T.\*, Zhu, Y., **Queenborough, S.A.** 0000.
 Environmental drivers of species diversity in the herbaceous and woody plant understory community of a warm-temperate forest. *Ecology*.

 Wei Lin, Yonghua Zhang, **Queenborough, S.A.**, Ming Ni, Qing He, Buhang Li, Chengjin Chu.
 0000.
 Ontogenetic shifts in sex ratios and underlying processes in a dioecious tree species. *Journal of Ecology*.